Skip to main content

 Provide a suitable name for the Fabric Virtual Circuit.
 In this case, it was set as "Metal-AWS-VC1."
 In the VLAN ID field, enter the NNI VLAN specified earlier.
 As we assigned the last three digits of the VLAN as the NNI VLAN, for VLAN 1144 and Virtual Circuit 1, the NNI VLAN was set to 144.
 This same value must be provided in the Fabric VLAN ID field.

 Next, input your AWS Account ID and select the desired connection speed.
-It's important to note that once the speed is set, it cannot be changed without recreating the connection.
 The Purchase Order Number field is optional, so you can leave it blank if not applicable.

 AWS Considerations

-This section assumes that there is an existing VPC in place.
+This section assumes that you have an existing VPC in place.
 For the purpose of this demonstration, we will use a VPC named "test-vpc" with a CIDR of 172.0.0.0/16.
 Within the VPC, the following subnets have been created:

 • "nat-subnet" with a CIDR of 172.0.1.0/24